pluralsight/guides/published/front-end-javascript/debugging-angular-2-applications/article.md

  Loggers are a great way to structure the errors in your application and provide more detailed bug reports.

- As of the time of the writing of this gudie, Angular 2 does not have an equivalent of Angular 1's [$log](https://docs.angularjs.org/api/ng/service/$log) service.
+ As of the time of the writing of this guide, Angular 2 does not have an equivalent of Angular 1's [$log](https://docs.angularjs.org/api/ng/service/$log) service.
 However, there are two packages that provide similar functionality - [angular2-log](https://www.npmjs.com/package/angular2-log) and [angular2-logger](https://www.npmjs.com/package/angular2-logger).
 For this guide, we'll go through using [angular2-logger](https://www.npmjs.com/package/angular2-logger) because it is more thoroughly developed and stable.

  ### Installing a logger